Release date: May 24, 1941.

 Synopsis: A satirical night of Hollywood where a group of celebrities gather at Ciro's nightclub for dinner and dancing.

-Hollywood parodies has always been a popular choice for animated shorts from the 1930s: you could pick several choice from all various studios like Disney's Mother Goose Goes Hollywood, or even Warner's The CooCoo Nut Grove which had previously satirised the Hollywood night-out, though the celebrities were caricatured as mainly bird figures.
+Hollywood parodies has always been a popular choice for animated shorts from the 1930s: you could pick several choice from all various studios like Disney's Mother Goose Goes Hollywood, or even Warner's The CooCoo Nut Grove which had previously parodied the Hollywood nightlife, despite the celebrities being caricatured as bird figures.

 |Henry Binder and Leon Schlesinger,|